hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 }
 ```

 Commit your code and push your changes to the remote repo.
 This will trigger a terraform run.
-You should now have a second application URL listed there:
+You should now have a second application URL listed in the outputs:

 ```hcl
 catapp_url = http://myprefix-meow.centralus.cloudapp.azure.com